 Programmatic Advertising Explained: What, Why & How

-Programmatic advertising is the preferred way to place your ads.
+Programmatic advertising is the best way to place your brand advertising ads.
 Global programmatic ad spending has reached $493 billion, accounting for 54% of U.S. media budgets.
-Why is everyone switching to this form of ad placement?
+Programmatic advertising is straightforward and effective.
+It leverages demand-side platforms (DSPs), supply-side platforms (SSPs), and ad exchanges to automate media buying and optimize campaigns in real-time, ensuring that ad space is purchased efficiently and reaches the right audience.

 Choose Your Preferred Media

-Audio Ads: Music streaming platforms, like Spotify and Pandora, use audio ads to support lower-tier subscription models.
-These ads can be swapped out depending on the listener’s online behavior.
+Streaming services like Spotify and Pandora use audio ads to support lower-tier subscription models.
+Programmatic audio ads can be inserted dynamically depending on listener behavior, ensuring the right audience hears relevant messages at optimal moments.

 How to Choose Goals for Your Programmatic Ad Campaign